JoeyStanley/real/_posts/2018-03-18-making-vowel-plots-in-r-part-1.md

 ```
 ![](/images/plots/vowel_plots_1/plot29.png)

 So shaded ellipses are cool, but because we have so many vowels in English they can get a little muddy.
 If you're only working with a subset of English vowels or a language with fewer vowels, it'll look a little crisper, even if you add the points back in.
-(I'll even add `shape` in there too for fun.)
+I'll just take five vowels and plot them, and I'll even add `shape` in there too for fun.
+(Can you see how I did that?)

 ```r
 my_five_vowels <- subset(my_vowels, vowel %in% c("IY", "EH", "AA", "OW", "UW"))